 Also located at the Oakes Field Campus are the Harry C. Moore Library and Information Centre, the Department of Continuing Education and Lifelong Learning and Chapter One Bookstore.

-GROSVENOR CLOSE CAMPUS
+GROSVENOR CLOSE CENTRE

-A stone’s throw away from historic downtown Nassau and adjacent to the government-operated Princess Margaret Hospital, UB’s 3.7-acre Grosvenor Close Campus (GCC) houses programmes in Nursing and Allied Health.
+A stone’s throw away from historic downtown Nassau and adjacent to the government-operated Princess Margaret Hospital, UB’s 3.7-acre Grosvenor Close Centre (GCC) houses programmes in Nursing and Allied Health.
 The Hilda Bowen Library is also located at GCC.

 NORTHERN BAHAMAS CAMPUS